 If you’re unable to stand up and take a walk, do some seated stretching and exercise.
 Rotate and bend your upper body, do leg extensions and ankle circles, scrunch and release your toes, and shrug your shoulders.
-When you do get a chance to move around, whether during a layover or at the gas station, don’t forget to massage your quads, calves, neck, shoulders, and back.
+When you do get a chance to move around, don’t forget to massage any sore muscles.
 Compact and portable self-massage tools like the T3 Massager are a quick and easy way to get the blood flowing and release tension for pain-free travel.

 Wear Comfortable Shoes

 Ideal travel shoes offer a good amount of support for long periods on your feet, yet slip on and off easily so you can get comfortable while seated and you don’t have to strain your back as you make your way through airport security.
 Don’t forget to wear socks!
 Not only will they prevent chaffing, but you (and others around you) will want them on during your shuffle through the security line.

 Watch Your Posture